NestScale Blog

 Step 1: Create a conversion action in Google Ads

-• Then, input your website URL into the box for scanning purposes.
+Then, input your website URL into the box for scanning purposes.

-create conversions actions manually using code
+Create conversion actions manually using code

-• A Conversion action details will pop up.
+A Conversion action details will pop up.
 Choose the options for the event details.
-Here, for Goal and action optimisation, we’ll go with Purchase.
+Here, for Goal and action optimization, we’ll go with Purchase.
 Fill in other details as per your preference.
 However, make sure to choose the Use different values for each conversion option for Value to include all the products you’re selling.
 Hit Done to save your conversion action.

-Add conversion action details
+Set conversion action details

 Step 2: Add Google Tag to your Shopify store

-Edit code Shopify store
+Edit code in Shopify theme

-• Here, navigate to the left-hand side menu and open theme.liquid file under Layout.
+Here, navigate to the left-hand side menu and open theme.liquid file under Layout.
 Add your Google Tag code after the <head> element.
 The code should look something like this, starting with <!– Google tag (gtag.js) –> and ending with </script>.
 Once you’ve got it, remember to click Save

 Step 3: Add the event snippet to Shopify

-• Go back to Google Ads Manager.
+Go back to Google Ads Manager.
 Move on to the Get instructions and finish page.
 Click on See event snippet.

-See event snippet in Google Ads
+See event snippet

-• Select the Page load option and copy your event snippet.
+Select the Page load option and copy your event snippet.

-Edit event snippet
+Copy event snippet

-• Open a new tab, go to your Shopify admin page.
+Go back to your Shopify admin page.
 Navigate to the end of the page and go to Settings.
-Once there, go to Checkout.
-Next, scroll down to Order status page, paste the event snippet into the Additional scripts box.

-• Google Ads might record a conversion twice if a customer reloads the Checkout page.
+Google Ads might record a conversion twice if a customer reloads the Checkout page.
 To avoid this, add the tag code before and after the event snippet in Additional scripts (so it only triggers once per customer)

 • Paste this line {% if first_time_accessed %} right above the event snippet code.